Is ERP software still up to date?

 ERP

-Anyone who deals with ERP software will hear about standardized or individual systems again and again.
-The name alone clarifies in ...
+Anyone who deals with ERP software will always hear about standardised or individual systems.
+The term alone clarifies the ...

 ERP_Usability